 We offer our guests access to a variety of different services and supportive programs to help them transition out of homelessness.

 CSS remains committed to serving our community, and the health of our clients, volunteers, and staff is our top priority.
-Learn more and stay up-to-date by reading our response to COVID-19.
+Learn about how we’re caring for high-risk guests at Brother Francis Shelter during the pandemic.

-Evening Services: Overnight baggage storage, dinner, showers, laundry, basic medical care, medicine storage, clothing room, programming and activities for guests
+Overnight baggage storage, dinner, showers, laundry, basic medical care, medicine storage, clothing room, programming and activities for guests

 Medical Care at Brother Francis Shelter

-Five days a week during the day and on a few evenings each week guests of Brother Francis Shelter has access to health care on site.
+Five days a week during the day each week guests of Brother Francis Shelter has access to health care on site.
 Currently the clinics deals with: acute illnesses, wound care & skin infections, laceration repair, injuries, cough/colds/flu, sore throats, UTIs and more.

 The medical respite program provides a space for the self-care and recuperation that patients who are discharged from medical facilities would have in their own homes and supportive case management services to address individuals’ homelessness.
 Guest-patients recovering from acute physical ailments or injury will access to a space to recuperate on a short-term basis.

 Case Management provides guests the opportunity to receive personalized help in making and reaching goals to get back on one’s feet.
 Case managers utilize a collaborative process for assessment, planning, facilitation, and advocacy of coordinated services.

 The In-House Program aims to provide guests with an opportunity to acquire work experience onsite.
 All duties help the shelter serve its guests.
 By participating in the In-House program, a guest learns valuable social and employment skills, while increasing their sense of self-worth.

 We have certain criteria and requirements for our guests.
 Learn more about staying at the shelter.